QuestCraftPlusPlus/QuestCraft/README.md

 **or**
 2. You can use [Configured](https://www.curseforge.com/minecraft/mc-mods/configured-fabric) and [Forge Config API Port](https://www.curseforge.com/minecraft/mc-mods/forge-config-api-port-fabric) (yes, that is not a mistype)

-Choose which one suits your install more.
+Choose which one suits your type more.

 ## Some Recommended Settings and Tips
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.